carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 Non-trainable params: 0
 _________________________________________________________________
 ```

 :::::::::::::::::::::::::::::::::::::: callout
 ## How to choose an architecture?
-Even for this small neural network, we had to make a choice on the number of hidden neurons.
+Even for this neural network, we had to make a choice on the number of hidden neurons.
 Other choices to be made are the number of layers and type of layers (as we will see later).
 You might wonder how you should make these architectural choices.
 Unfortunately, there are no clear rules to follow here, and it often boils down to a lot of trial and error.
 However, it is recommended to look what others have done with similar datasets and problems.
 Another best practice is to start with a relatively simple architecture.
 Once running start to add layers and tweak the network to see if performance increases.
 ::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: challenge